chappie1998/Human-following-drone/README.md

 ## Project setup:-
 ### Step 1:-
 The PX4 software used in the project.
 PX4 is an open-source flight control software for drones and other unmanned vehicles.

-For assembling the drone follow this tutorial:- https://docs.px4.io/master/en/assembly/
+For assembling the drone and and configuration follow this [tutorial.](https://docs.px4.io/master/en/assembly/)

 to know more about PX4:- https://px4.io/